general-galactic/capacitor-esp-idf-provisioning/README.md

 scanWifiList(options: { deviceName: string; }) => Promise<{ networks?: ESPNetwork[]; }>
 ```

-Request a list of available WiFi networks from the device with the given name
+Request a list of available WiFi networks from the device with the given name.

 | Param         | Type                                 |
 | ------------- | ------------------------------------ |